Survivor (franchise): Castaways and tribes

 The tribe camp near the end of Survivor: Borneo.
 Tribes must build themselves basic shelters from natural resources and through reward items earned during the competition.

-Players for each season are selected through applicants and casting calls, down-selecting to between 16 and 20 players and additional alternates.
+Players for each season are selected through applicants and casting calls, down-selecting to between 16 and 20 players (even up to 24 on special occasions) and additional alternates.
 American version host Jeff Probst noted that while 16 castaways assist in splitting the tribes with respect to age and sex, they have used 18 or 20 to provide them "wiggle room" in case of player injury or if one should want to quit the game.
 These players undergo physical and psychological evaluation to make sure they are physically and mentally fit for the survival endurance and will not likely quit during the filming period, replacing those that are questionable with the alternates.
 In one case, Fiji, on the day before filming was to start after they had dismissed their alternates, one of the castaways opted out of the competition, forcing production to start with 19 players and adapting the activities of the first few days to accommodate the odd number of players.

 Tribes may be predetermined by production before filming starts.
 Often this is done to equalize the sexes and age ranges within both tribes.
 Other seasons have had the tribes separated by age, gender, race or other characteristics.
 In other cases, the tribes may be created by the castaways through schoolyard picks.
 Most often, only two tribes are featured, but some seasons have begun with three or four tribes.
 Once assigned a tribe, each castaway is given a buff in their tribe color to aid the viewers in identifying tribal allocation.
 Tribes are then subsequently given names, often inspired by the local region and culture, and directions to their camps.

 At their camps, tribes are expected to build a shelter against the elements from the local trees and other resources.
 Tribes are typically given minimal resources, such as a machete, water canteens, cooking pots, and staples of rice and grains, though this varies from season to season.
 Sometimes, tribes are provided with a water well near the camp, but require the water to be boiled to make it potable, necessitating the need for the tribe to build a fire.
 The tribes are encouraged to forage off the land for food, including fruits, wild animals, and fish.